infrahq/terraform-provider-infra/docs/resources/settings.md

   infra_settings behaves differently than normal Terraform resources as settings are created with the organization.
 When a Terraform resource is created, settings automatically imported while no action is taken when the resource is deleted.
+  -> This resource requires Infra server version 0.20.0 or higher.
 ---

 # infra_settings